PedrooHR/pedrohr.github.io/content/about.md

 # About

 I'm Pedro Henrique Di Francia Rosso.
-I'm currently a doctoral student at Unicamp (Campinas - Brazil).
+I'm currently a PhD student at Unicamp (Campinas - Brazil).

 I got my bachelor's in Computer Engineering in 2018 at UFSC (Araranguá - Brazil).
 During my graduation, I've developed several activities, like monitoring students of Data Structures course, programming marathons, and Scientific Initiation, where I studied wireless sensing applied to health (EMG) and finished my degree studying image recoloration for dichromats.
 UFSC and CREA-SC awarded me for being the best student.